 The intelligence layer for your AI API stack

-Track API usage across Synthetic, Z.ai, and Anthropic in one place. onWatch polls every provider's quotas, stores historical data locally, and surfaces patterns, projections, and cross-provider context—so you always know where your budget stands and which provider has headroom.
+Track API usage across Synthetic, Z.ai, Anthropic, Codex, GitHub Copilot, and Antigravity in one place. onWatch polls every provider's quotas, stores historical data locally, and surfaces patterns, projections, and cross-provider context-so you always know where your budget stands and which provider has headroom.
+Get notified via email or push notifications when quotas approach limits.

 One-command install